-Make a sirup in the proportion of half a pound of sugar to a quart of fruit.
-Heat to boiling, peel the pears, and drop each one in a pan of cold water as soon as peeled.
-This will preserve their color.
-Drop the pears in the boiling sirup and boil until they can be easily pierced by a fork.
-Roll the cans over in hot water, fill quickly with the boiling pears, pour on the sirup till the can is full, cover and seal as soon as possible.
+Make a syrup in the proportion of 1 lb. sugar to 1 qt. water, and heat to boiling.
+Peel the pears, and quickly as possible quarter and put into cold water, to preserve their color.
+Replace, drop into the boiling syrup and cook until they can be easily pierced with a fork.
+Roll the eans in hot water, fill quickly with the fruit, pour on sufficient syrup to fill the ean, cover and seal immediately.
 Keep in a cool, dark place.